joeswann/iesanz_brief/brief/1_structure/1_2_priorities.md

 # Priorities Framework

+> **Source Inputs**: context.md (Success Metrics, Next Steps, Governance themes), plan/priorities.md, plan/phases.md

 ## Summary
 - Establishes how initiatives are scored on value, effort, difficulty, and urgency so sequencing decisions remain transparent to the board and future vendors.
-- Highlights the macro themes (platform integrity, member value, brand reach, governance) that drive High/Mid/Low tiers.
+- Highlights the macro themes (platform integrity, member value, brand reach, governance) that drive High/Mid/Low tiers and links directly to the plan workspace.

 ## Purpose
 - Provide a consistent decision lens for quarterly and phase planning, ensuring delivery stays aligned with board expectations and BOT commitments.